1In the context of positive psychology and self-control, the famous "Marshmallow Test" conducted by Walter Mischel primarily measured which concept?

 41The "Zeigarnik Effect" relates to goal pursuit by stating that:

-A.Completed tasks are remembered better than uncompleted ones.
+A.Uncompleted or interrupted tasks are remembered better than completed ones.

-B.Uncompleted or interrupted tasks are remembered better than completed ones.
+C.Completed tasks are remembered better than uncompleted ones.

 Correct Answer: Uncompleted or interrupted tasks are remembered better than completed ones.